-Jessica serves as a Wealth Manager, working directly with clients to develop and implement a strategy to address their financial, investment, insurance, tax and estate planning needs.
+Jessica serves as a Wealth Manager, working directly with clients to develop and implement a strategy to address their financial, investment, estate planning, tax and risk management needs.

 Jessica graduated summa cum laude from Missouri State University with her Bachelor of Science degree in Accounting.
 She was also a Board of Governors Scholar and earned the College of Business Administration’s Dean’s Distinguished Scholar Award.
 She earned her MBA with a Finance emphasis from the University of Missouri-Kansas City.
 Jessica has also received the Certified Financial Planner™ designation and is a licensed Certified Public Accountant in the states of Kansas and Missouri.